xuejiangtao/findbugs-violations/README.md

-# Mining Fix Patterns for FindBugs Violations
+# Mining Fix Patterns for FindBugs Violations （原作者说明）

 Collection unfixed and fixed violations with project "violation-collection".